Ancient-Dragon/pip/README.md

 ## Things to Try
 * Add bootstrap or similar css and stylesheets to style content.
 * Add more pages to the website with a top nav to move between them.
 * Create a login form that queries database for a user account before allowing access.
-Suggest using the session helper for controlling sessions. (will need a new USER table, suggest also new models controllers and views for this)
+Suggest using the session helper for controlling sessions. (will need a new USER table with new models controllers and views)
 * Be creative, show us what you can do.